 We love a good classic breakfast at our house.
-Try this Breakfast Casserole, Quick 45 Minute Cinnamon Rolls or these Grandma’s Perfect Fluffy Pancakes for a breakfast the family won’t be able to get enough of!
+Try this Breakfast Casserole, these delicious Quick 45 Minute Cinnamon Rolls, or my Grandma’s Perfect Fluffy Pancakes for a breakfast the family won’t be able to get enough of!

 Breakfast is always a struggle at our house because mornings are always so busy!
 I love to surprise the kiddos with a delicious and hot breakfast at least once a week before school.
-That is why we love German Pancakes at our house.
-5 minutes of prep with ingredients that you have on hand.
-This breakfast is totally doable even for the busiest families!
+That is why we love German pancakes at our house.
+They only take 5 minutes of prep with ingredients that you have on hand.
+This breakfast is totally doable, even for the busiest families!

 Are German Pancakes really from Germany?